 Online Defamation on YouTube

-Online reputation attacks can be significantly more powerful when videos are used to attack someone’s reputation.
-Google, which owns YouTube, appears to be pushing hard to include video posts in its search results.
-If there is an available video match to a specific search term, it is likely that this video will score highly in the search terms and make its way to the top page of the search results.
+Online reputation attacks can be significantly more powerful when videos are used to attack your reputation.
+Google tends to include videos in its search results which makes it hard to avoid finding defamatory videos.
+If there is a video match to your name, it is likely that this video will score highly in search results.

 YouTube videos are different to other internet posts for various reasons.
 Firstly, you can present a theory or an allegation to internet users without actually having to say anything.
 Videos don’t have to contain spoken words.
 They can just include images or written text.
 It is easy to defame someone by innuendo.
 In other words, by providing a contextual background to images and text which is misleading.
 It is easy to take things out of context in a video, even if what is presented to the viewer is true.

 Furthermore, with videos you can mix and match facts, places, locations and give the viewers very little choice but to arrive at a very specific conclusion, which in many cases might be deliberately misguided.
 YouTube defamation is often characterised by the excessive use of tags, comments and other techniques that rely on search engine optimisation.
 Repetition of the victim’s name in the video title, in the video description and in the video comments section would often be enough to make sure that the defamatory YouTube video ranks high enough on search engines.